CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Available Sizes

-Except for great ventilation, it also features MIPS technology for reducing strain levels during impact.
+In addition to ventilation, it also features MIPS technology to reduce strain during impact.

-Bell Z20 Aero is also very comfortable, thanks to the inner padding and shape that fits most head types.
-The fitting system works as expected on a helmet in this price range.
+The Bell Z20 Aero is also very comfortable, thanks to the inner padding and shape that fits most head types.
+The fitting system works well, considering the price range.

-Its main downside is the chin strap which could be made from a better, more comfortable material.
-This one is a little bit unpleasant when you tighten it too much.
+However, its main downside is the chin strap, which could be made of better and more comfortable material.
+This one can feel unpleasant when tightened too much.

-Pick from multiple color combinations and 3 sizes.
+Choose from multiple color combinations and three sizes.

 HJC Furion